Ancymonek/getMemriseCourse/README.md

 # getMemriseCourse
 Grab a Memrise course by ID and save all words of every level into a text file

-This works for Python 2.7 and probably also on Python 3 (update Print statement) and requires the following packages:
+This works for Python 2.7 and probably also on Python 3 (try update the Print statement, untested) and requires the following packages:

 Requests, lxml, BeautifulSoup